Vietnam.vn - Nền tảng quảng bá Việt Nam

 Actually, the atmosphere of liberation had been stirring since March.
 At that time, my family lived with my grandfather and many relatives at 10 Hang Thung, right next to the house of musician Hoang Van (real name Le Van Ngo, the young man) at 14, all of whom were descendants of Hai Thuong Lan Ong Le Huu Trac.

-The family had an uncle who worked at the Army Radio, and he often brought newspapers home to read.
+The family had an uncle who worked at the Army Radio, and he was the one who often brought newspapers home to read.
 The children didn't know anything, but seeing the adults eagerly waiting for their uncle to come home from work to see if there was any news of victory made them very curious.

 At the same time, another uncle who also lived at the same house number and worked at the Electricity Department, applied for a permit to install a small radio hanging on the wall to broadcast daily, paying a few cents a month in fees.

-I often listen to classical music from this radio.
-My grandfather was afraid that the children would break it, so he put it high up, so I had to put a chair on it to listen.
+I often listen to classical music on this radio.
+My grandfather was afraid that children would break it, so he put it high up.
+I had to put a chair up to listen.

-Unfortunately, on April 30th, the radio broke down, probably because the kids turned it up too loud, so it gradually got quieter, only crackling.
+Unfortunately, on April 30th the radio broke down, probably because the kids turned it up too loud so it gradually became quieter, only crackling.

 The only way left was to go to the banyan tree in front of the Hong Van - Long Van ice cream shop on Hoan Kiem Lake.
 That tree had a very large branch extending out onto the street, with a cast iron speaker hanging from it that looked like a lampshade.